ton-community/ton-docs/docs/v3/guidelines/ton-connect/guidelines/developers.md

 ### pytonconnect

 Python SDK for TON Connect 2.0.
-Analogue of the `@tonconnect/sdk` library.
+An analogue of the `@tonconnect/sdk` library.

 Use it to connect your app to TON wallets via TonConnect protocol.